-Called many (flattering) names, including crane flower, bird of paradise flower, geel piesang (yellow banana) in Afrikaans, Strelitzia reginae is almost always noted, if not admired.
+Called many flattering names, including crane flower, bird of paradise flower and geel piesang (yellow banana) in Afrikaans, Strelitzia reginae is almost always noted, if not admired.

-This unusual plant, a South African monocotyledonous perennial, must be one of the Eastern Cape’s most famous exports, now a cherished vegetation buddy of people the world over.
-Originally the plants were found among Fish River scrub and dry river valleys from Humansdorp to King William’s Town.
+This unusual plant, a South African monocotyledonous perennial, is a famous export product of the Eastern Cape, now a cherished vegetation buddy of people the world over.
+Originally the plants were found among Fish River scrub and dry river valleys from Humansdorp to King Williams Town.

 The long-living stemless plant consists of a clump of large elliptic leaves usually veering at a jaunty angle, like teenagers on a street corner.
 Evergreen, the leaves are stiff, elliptic in shape on long, sturdy petioles, sometimes reaching over 1,5 m in height.